josephcslater/vitae/readme.rst

 Usage
 -----

 Please see the brief `demo jupyter notebook`_.
 It's very brief.
+I need to add more.
+The whole package is basically two functions.
+Please read the help:

 ``makemycv``
 ~~~~~~~~~~~~